Jotis86/People-Analytics-Project/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for more details.

+---

+Thank you for visiting the **People Analytics** project!
+We hope you find the insights and visualizations helpful for your strategic decision-making.
+Happy analyzing! 🚀